 Langley Lodge is celebrating 40 years.
-In 1974 Langley Lodge opened its doors to the elderly in the community and filled a real need.
+In 1974 Langley Lodge opened its doors to the elderly in the community and filled a vital need.
 Today, it still does.
 In 1971 Langley was growing and Stewart Chapman, the administrator at Langley Memorial Hospital had a real problem.
 He was under pressure to free up acute care beds being occupied by long term care patients.
 Turning to the community for help he called a meeting to find a solution.

 One of the community groups invited to the table was the local Rotary club.
 Roy Brown, a local businessman was the newly elected president.
 He had meant to assign a Rotarian to go to the meeting but forgot and instead, he went himself.
 Before the meeting was over he had agreed to do a feasibility study.
 One of his first steps was to interview seniors to determine what they wanted in a care facility.
 He learned that first and foremost they wanted to live in town, not 'out in the boondocks'.